 The Department recognizes that the Promise Neighborhoods have an enormous and complex task ahead of them and will need substantial support and capacity-building assistance to accomplish their ambitious goals.
-The Department contracted with the Urban Institute, a non-partisan, non-profit public policy research group based in Washington, D.C., to develop this guidance document and provide technical assistance to the five Promise Neighborhoods FY 2011 implementation grantees to help them develop their longitudinal data systems and define, collect, and share data.
-In addition, the Urban Institute will collect de-identified individual-level data from the implementation grantees to produce the Promise Neighborhood restricted-use data files, containing implementation data, GPRA indicators, and supplemental measures for future evaluation and research efforts.
+The Department contracted with the Urban Institute, a non-partisan, non-profit public policy research group based in Washington, D.C., to develop this guidance document and provide technical assistance to the Promise Neighborhoods implementation grantees to help them develop their longitudinal data systems and define, collect, and share data.

 This guidance document is a key piece of the data technical assistance.
-To ensure that this guidance document and other technical assistance is useful, practical, and includes the current best thinking from the field, the Urban Institute incorporated feedback from the five Promise Neighborhoods implementation grantees, as well as experts from inside and outside of the Department.
+To ensure that this guidance document and other technical assistance is useful, practical, and includes the current best thinking from the field, the Urban Institute incorporated feedback from the Promise Neighborhoods implementation grantees, as well as experts from inside and outside of the Department.
 The Urban Institute convened a technical working group consisting of seven experts who met to review and discuss the draft guidance document.
 (See Appendix 1.1 for a list of the technical working group members.)
+This guidance document is an update of the original guidance document to reflect changed requirements for the FY 2017 implementation grantees.